How the FAU Medical Post-Baccalaureate Certificate Program Can Help You

-1. The Medical Post-Baccalaureate Program is designed as a career enhancer for students who did not get an acceptance into medical school because they may be lacking one or more key prerequisites.
+The FAU Medical Post-Baccalaureate (postbac) Certificate Program is designed as a career enhancer for students who did not receive acceptance into medical school because they may be lacking one or more key prerequisites.
 By augmenting your skills, experiences and strengths, you will become a more competitive candidate.

-2. The Program will provide a comprehensive curriculum that will assist prospective medical students in their professional and personal growth, with the ultimate aim of improving their opportunities for acceptance into a Medical School or additional healthcare career opportunities.
+The program provides a comprehensive curriculum that assists prospective medical students in their professional and personal growth, with the ultimate aim of improving their opportunities for acceptance into a medical school, or other healthcare career opportunities.

-3. The medical postbac program is offering medical school level courses taught with the same established curriculum used to teach the medical students.
-These four medical school level courses will appear on your transcripts, and provide you with the ability to demonstrate their course proficiency and time management to prospective admissions officers.
+The postbac program offers medical school-level courses taught with the same established curriculum used to teach matriculating medical students.
+Four medical school-level courses will appear on your transcripts, and provide you with the ability to demonstrate their course proficiency and time management to prospective admissions officers.

-4. By exposing you to the rigors of advanced research, the student you will have the opportunity to discover the world of clinical research.
-Working with world-renowned research institutes you will be hands on in a research environment, and be expected to produce an abstract for submission for peer review with the assistance of the research faculty.
+By exposing you to the rigors of advanced research, you will have the opportunity to discover the world of clinical research.
+Working with world-renowned research institutes, you will receive a hands-on experience in a research environment, and be expected to produce an abstract for submittal for peer review with the assistance of the research faculty.

-6. You will participate in personal skills development, including planning, communications (written and oral – including preparation for interviewing and interviewing skills enhancement), leadership, time management, collaboration, brainstorming and teamwork.
-Admission reviewers are looking for depth of character and maturity as well as breathe of qualifications.
-These invaluable life skills will enhance you personally regardless of your final career choices.
+You will participate in personal skills development, including planning, communications (written and oral, including preparation for interviewing and interviewing skills enhancement), leadership, time management, collaboration, brainstorming and teamwork.
+Medical school admissions reviewers are looking for depth of character and maturity, and a breadth of qualifications.
+These invaluable life skills will enhance you personally, regardless of your final career choice.

-8. The medical postbac program will provide you with the opportunity to become facilitators in the advanced use of simulation training for medical students.
-This opportunity will introduce you to a variety of medical scenarios, and develop the understanding and importance of good history and physical assessment techniques.
-The facilitator’s role is both standardized patient (they are the remote voice for the mannequins) as well as directing the logical paths the scenarios will follow.
+The program will provide you with the opportunity to become facilitators in the advanced use of simulation training for medical students.
+This opportunity will introduce you to a variety of medical scenarios and help you develop the understanding and importance of good history and physical assessment techniques.
+The facilitator’s role is both standardized patient (the remote voices for the anatomical mannequins) and direction of the logical paths the medical care case scenarios will follow.

-9. You will have the opportunity to participate as Standardized Patients.
+You will have the opportunity to participate as standardized patients.
 These roles facilitate the medical school student’s interaction with patients in a controlled, orchestrated environment.
-By interacting with the medical students, you will learn the techniques for appropriate patient/doctor communications and interaction.
+By interacting with the medical students, you will learn techniques for appropriate patient/doctor communication and interaction.